Successful pharmaceutical companies transform their approach and develop engagement strategies with the end-consumer in mind.

 Today, pharmaceutical companies are transforming their approach and developing engagement strategies with the end-consumer in mind.
 According to a global study of nearly 6,000 healthcare consumers, there are areas where pharmaceutical companies excel, while other areas need improvement.
 Read on for the biggest takeaways.

-As we enter 2020, the needs of healthcare consumers will have to be prioritized along with other business needs.
+The needs of healthcare consumers will have to be prioritised along with other business needs.
 But, where should pharmaceutical companies focus their consumer-facing efforts?
 This global study found that 71% of consumers say it’s very important pharmaceutical companies provide good customer support.
 That’s not surprising given they expect the same great experiences they receive from retailers, consumer goods companies, and leaders in the travel industry.

 And while offers and rebates are nothing new for the industry — 51% of healthcare consumers say it’s very important they receive them.
 Now, the industry is undergoing a change, and there is a shift at the point in which pharmaceutical companies find patients on their journey.
 Pharmaceutical companies want to reach patients sooner than at the point of diagnosis and before a therapy is chosen.
 They want to be able to offer ongoing support to the healthcare consumer throughout their entire therapeutic experience.